What is powerline networking?

 A basic HomePlug will have a single ethernet port, but some models offer several network connections so you can hook up multiple devices.

-The multiport adapters are usually only a little more expensive so it’s worth going for one of those even if you don’t need it right away, otherwise if you need to add more later on you’ll either need to replace the adapter or use a network switch (which aren’t expensive, but it’s additional clutter!)
+The multiport adapters are usually only a little more expensive.
+It’s worth going for one of those even if you don’t need it right away, otherwise to add more network devices later on you’ll either need to replace the adapter or use a network switch (which aren’t expensive, but it’s additional clutter!)

 Some adapters will also have passthroughs for the socket so you don’t lose access to it.
 Not essential, but a useful thing to have if power points are at a premium.